This blog post is a bit lengthy, but I wanted to be able to share a guide from A to Z of Mexico’s beloved Pan Dulce (Sweet Bread).

 I just love the history of food and love learning where things come from and how they are made and named.
 I am always fascinated when I walk into a panaderia (Mexican bakery) and get hypnotized with the smells of all the pastries, sweet breads, and cookies.
 I often wonder why they don’t have all of them labeled so I can learn all their names.
 Some panaderias do, but most do not.

-This blog post is a bit lengthy, but I wanted to be able to share a guide from A to Z of Mexico’s beloved pan dulce (sweet bread).
 Writing this blog post and seeing all these photos makes me want to learn how to make each and every one of these at home.
 You might recognize a few — I have linked their recipes if you do not live near a panaderia and get inspired to bake.

 In Pre-Hispanic times the sweets eaten by the native people were nothing like what we now know as pan dulce.
 When the Spanish arrived, they introduced wheat as well as their countless pastries and baking methods.
 As time passed the Spanish began incorporating local ingredients to create new versions of their sweet breads.
 When the French arrived in Mexico they too introduced their pastries and techniques, many which are still alive in modern day Mexico.